featherbear/UNSW-COMP1521/blog/__hugo/content/post/ass02.md

 ---

-Assignment 2 - Make your own shell!
+Assignment 2 - Make your own shell!  [[View Files Here]](https://github.com/featherbear/UNSW-COMP1521/tree/master/Assignments/ass02)

 Considering that I started it the day the assignment was released, the specs changed tirelessly.
 An endless tirade of constant bug squelching and tweaking, but it's good to see an original (?) assignment.